Originallityy/website/README.md

 # can i copy this source code?
 sure can! do whatever you want!

-you can also support '@nightcrawcode' too. look at the source to see how super cool his website is!!
+you can also support `@nightcrawcode` too. look at the source to see how super cool his website is!!